brokenbydefault/Nanollet/README.md

 - “Nanofy with Universal Blocks”
 Yes, the version two is already at the door, we expect to take advantage of the universal blocks, which have more size and room to store data.

-- “Forks Support”:
-We really want to support any variations of the Nano, we don’t have any thing against forks, you can also fork the Nanollet.
-The SeedFY was built with this support in mind, but the GUI not support it yet and the code is not write in the way to allow that.

 - “Alias”:
 The Nanode already allow you to set one alias, but we want to take different approach and even more decentralized and, of course, secure to anyone.